baneteasnow/new/_pages/now.md

 pageread1: 34
 #
 # 2
-booktitle2: "Doppelganger"
+booktitle2: "The Age of Addiction"
-bookyear2: 2024
+bookyear2: 2021
-author2: "Naomi Klein"
+author2: "David T. Courtwright"
-sayfa2: 416
+sayfa2: 408
 format2: reading as a book
-pageread2: 306
+pageread2: 0
 #
 # 3
 booktitle3: "Empire of Pain"